Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 > A supported device function exposed by the SDK is coming soon!

 ## Tested Devices
-* Google Pixel 4a
-* Google Pixel 6
+* Google Pixel 4
+* Xiaomi Redmi 9
+* Huawei Mate 20
-* Samsung Galaxy S9
+* Samsung Galaxy S10+

 ## Currently Testing
-* Google Pixel 4, 5, and 6
+* Google Pixel 3 XL, 4a, 5, and 6
-* Samsung Galaxy S10, S20, S21, and S22
+* Samsung Galaxy S9, S10, S20, S21, and S22

 ## Recommendations

 ### Flash

-Currently, we advise users to consistently perform readings with either flash on or flash off.
+Currently, we allow users to only perform readings with flash on.

 ### Hardware